-We will provide tents for you.
-The number of tents will be discussed before you book but usually one tent for two people.
-We also provide mattresses but you bring your own sleeping bags.
+We will provide tents for you and the number of tents will be discussed before you book but usually one tent for two people.
+We also provide mattresses but you bring your own sleeping bags and camping pillows.

-We will provide hot water for you to have a basic bucket wash but suggest you also bring wet wipes.
+We will provide hot water for you to have a basic bucket wash on longer desert treks but suggest you also bring wet wipes.

-Behind a tree or behind a dune, it is always easy to find a private spot and we carry a shovel with us if you need to dig a hole.
+Behind a tree or behind a dune, it is always easy to find a private spot and we carry a shovel with us if you need to dig a hole in the soft sand.
 Even if you are uncomfortable with this at first, it soon gets easier and feels perfectly natural.
+Bring a cigarette lighter with you to burn the paper you use.

 You should bring a rucksack or similar with all your belongings in but the camel will kindly carry it, not you.